 2. UE is accessing the AF and key material is provided to AF via NEF as described in 6.3.
 While accessing the AAnF, AF may also provide the Notification URI.

-3. For details about step 3, see step 3 in Figure 6.8.2-1.
+3. The AAnF detects the PLMN change via the Nudm_EventExposure_Notification received from UDM as defined in clause 6.2.1.

 4. AAnF determines if AF(s) have subscribed to receive notifications for AKMA service disabling and roaming policy is configured and restrict the AKMA access in the VPLMN; if yes, steps 5-8 are executed.
 Otherwise, steps 5-8 are skipped.